airbytehq/airbyte/terraform/aws/ssh_tunnel/readme.md

 infrastructure, as it's meant to simulate a client's corporate environment and private databases.

+This configuration uses the 'tfenv' wrapper on terraform for versioning.
+Each directory contains a .terraform-version file specifying the compatibility for that terraform instance.

+    brew install tfenv  # install
+    terraform plan      # should use the tfenv wrapper's version of terraform

 ## Public Keys

 The bastion host requires an ec2-user (always) and preferably also a non-root capable user named airbyte.
 The airbyte user is used for ssh tunnel from the connectors, and should not be a priviledged user.
+These are in the integration test secrets store under the 'infra' prefix.

 To create a fresh ssh keypair and set its comment (where the email usually shows), use a command like this: